63 Jurisdictions · All 50 States · All 13 Canadian Provinces

 Mutual Assent Verification

 Every Deposit Assignment and HuddleBond creation requires verifiable mutual assent from both parties.
-The Mesh records this on-chain — creating an immutable record that protects landlords and tenants equally.
+The mesh records that election and preserves the evidence trail tied to the tenancy.

 Canadian RTB Compliance